 They may even feel guilty of getting the “disabled person” in trouble and thus decide to keep quiet.
 As caregivers, we must ensure that our loved ones are taught the importance of boundaries and personal space and we must hold them accountable for inappropriate behaviour.

-Tips for Teaching our loved ones about Boundaries and Personal Space
+Tips for Teaching Boundaries and Personal Space

 Learning to respect someone’s personal space helps to protect your loved one as much as it helps to prevent them from hurting someone.